almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/get-into-tech.md

 career.
 For others, they are trying to get into tech and have little to no work experience.
 Below are a list of questions that I have been asked and the answers that I provide to people.

+As I get asked more questions, I will update this page according with my answers to those questions.
+If you have a question that is not answered here, you can reach out to me on
+<a href="https://twitter.com/almostengr" target="_blank">Twitter</a> or
+<a href="https://www.instagram.com/almostengr" target="_blank">Instagram</a>.

 ## Categories

 ### [General](#general)